-The scope of the EA, including this draft SEA, is to analyze potential impacts from the proposed route modifications, including the proposed land exchange.
+The scope of the EA, including this final SEA, is to analyze potential impacts from the proposed route modifications, including the proposed land exchange.
 As compared to the FEIS route, proposed route modification B-IA3 would result in a reduction of impacts to the Refuge because approximately 9.9 acres of ROW across Refuge lands and three transmission line structures permitted in September 2020 for the C-HC Project would no longer be required.

-As further described in this draft SEA, the proposed land exchange would divest lower quality habitat and acquire more acres of higher quality habitat for the Refuge.
+As further described in this final SEA, the Utilities would convey in fee to USFWS and restore, revegetate, and release to the United States more than twice the amount of land (approximately 63.79 acres when combining the Wagner Tract with the abandoned/restored ROW acres) that USFWS and the USACE would convey to the Utilities (29.06 acres).
+The proposed land exchange would divest lower quality habitat and acquire more acres of higher quality habitat for the Refuge.
 Abandonment and restoration of the existing 69-kV and 161-kV lines in the Refuge would improve habitat conditions and reduce fragmentation in these areas.
 Additionally, the C-HC Project would follow Avian Power Line Interaction Committee guidelines and flight diverters would be required to minimize collision impacts; it should be noted that electrocutions are not a high risk for this project due to the specialized design of the low-profile (75-foot-tall) H-frame transmission line structures proposed throughout the Refuge, with the exception of one taller structure at the river crossing.
-The low-profile structures would place all of the conductors on one horizonal plane at the same height of the existing tree canopy and the conductor spacing would be greater than large avian wingspans.
+The low-profile structures would place all of the conductor spacing would be greater than large avian wingspans.

 While the previous Draft EA contemplated a ROW, the current proposed USFWS action is a land exchange.
 During the review of the Utilities' application for an amended ROW permit to follow the B- IA3 route and review of the administrative record for this project, it was discovered that an administrative error was made; the wrong easement was used for analyzing the compatibility determination that supported the ROW decision.
 As a result, the compatibility determination was rescinded and the ROW was revoked on August 27, 2021.
 USFWS is now evaluating a proposed land exchange, which has different legal requirements and does not require a compatibility determination.

 Instead, the proposed land exchange requires a net benefit analysis as confirmed in the recently issued M- Opinion on this topic (U.S. Department of Interior 2023:2).